-Our first event will be a short orientation meeting at 7:00 PM on Sunday, July 9 for all participants.
+Our first event will be a short orientation meeting after dinner on Saturday, July 29 for all participants.

 INFORMATION AVAILABLE AT REGISTRATION:

-When you arrive, you will receive housing information, a campus map, a complete calendar for the Symposium and Festival, a personal daily schedule including practice times and locations, and information about the Princeton community including restaurants and ATM locations.
+When you arrive you, will receive housing information, a campus map, a complete calendar for the Symposium and Festival, and a personal daily schedule including practice times and locations.

-Any information packets not picked up at registration on Sunday will be at McCormick Auditorium before 10:00 AM on Monday morning.
+Any information packets not picked up at registration on Sunday will be the GSA (Guest Service Agent) on call.

 BOOKLET OF MUSICAL EXAMPLES:

-Until 2005, we supplied booklets of musical examples to all participants.
-If you attended the Symposium in the years from 2005 through 2014, you already have a current example booklet and will be expected to bring it back with you.
+If you attended the Summer Symposium at Princeton in the past, you already have a current example booklet and should bring it back with you.
 The Institute will supply booklets free of charge for new participants.
 Returning participants will be able to purchase a replacement copy of the booklet for $25 if supplies permit.

 TECHNIQUE CLINICS, BREAK-OUT GROUPS AND SUPPORT GROUPS:

-Participants will be able to choose whether to attend technique clinics devoted to solving passage problems in the traditional literature or technique clinics devoted to solving problems in the jazz idiom.
-The clinics are interactive and we invite you to bring your own passage problems for discussion.
+All participants will be assigned technique clinics devoted to solving passage problems.
+The clinics are interactive and we invite you to bring any passage issues for discussion.